bwp91/homebridge-govee/README.md

 You will need to retrieve an API key which you can obtain through the Govee mobile app.
 * Go to your account tab → "About us" → "Apply for API key".

+### Disclaimer
+I am in no way affiliated with Govee and this plugin is a personal project that I maintain in my free time.